Marvell Technology: Other products

-Legal cases
+Controversies

 Stock options

-In 2006, the US Securities and Exchange Commission (SEC) started an inquiry on the company's stock option grant practices.
+In 2006, the US Securities and Exchange Commission (SEC) started an inquiry into the company's stock option grant practices.

 An investigation determined "grant dates were chosen with the benefit of hindsight" to make the options more valuable.

 The press estimated that the founders and other executives had made $760 million in gains from the options, which were awarded by the founding couple, Sehat Sutardja and Weili Dai.

-The SEC asked to interview the company general counsel Matthew Gloss, but Marvell claimed attorney–client privilege.
+The SEC asked to interview the company's general counsel Matthew Gloss, but Marvell claimed attorney–client privilege.

 Gloss was fired just before the investigation results were announced in May 2007.

 Abraham David Sofaer was hired to investigate the investigation after Gloss alleged it was not independent.
-In announcing the results of its own inquiry, the SEC did not give Marvell the credit granted other companies in the options scandal for cooperating with the SEC’s investigation or for cleaning up.
-At the time of the announcement, the co-acting regional director of the SEC’s San Francisco office stated, among other things, that the SEC did not believe that the lack of cooperation and remediation shown by Marvell merited much credit in terms being lenient with Marvell.
-In announcing its results, the SEC found that Gloss was not a participant in Dai and Sutardja’s backdating scheme.
+In announcing the results of its own inquiry, the SEC did not give Marvell the credit granted to other companies in the options scandal for cooperating with the SEC's investigation or for cleaning up.
+At the time of the announcement, the co-acting regional director of the SEC's San Francisco office stated, among other things, that the SEC did not believe that the lack of cooperation and remediation shown by Marvell merited much credit in terms of being lenient with Marvell.
+In announcing its results, the SEC found that Gloss was not a participant in Dai and Sutardja's backdating scheme.